Gorgosaurus: Paleoenvironment

 Most specimens of Gorgosaurus libratus have been recovered from the Dinosaur Park Formation in Alberta.
 This formation dates to the middle of the Campanian, between 76.5 and 74.8 million years ago, and Gorgosaurus libratus fossils are known specifically from the lower to middle section of the formation, between 76.6 and 75.1 million years ago.
+The geologically youngest known Gorgosaurus fossil in Canada is known from the Wapiti Formation of British Columbia, most likely from either Unit 2 or 3 which is dated to the late Campanian, approximately 73.77 ± 1.46 million years ago.
 The Two Medicine Formation and Judith River Formation of Montana have also yielded possible Gorgosaurus remains.
 At this time, the area was a coastal plain along the western edge of the Western Interior Seaway, which divided North America in half.
 The Laramide Orogeny had begun uplifting the Rocky Mountains to the west, from which flowed great rivers that deposited eroded sediment in vast floodplains along the coast.
 The climate was subtropical with marked seasonality, and periodic droughts sometimes resulted in massive mortality among the great herds of dinosaurs, as represented in the numerous bonebed deposits preserved in the Dinosaur Park Formation.
 Conifers formed the forest canopy, while the understory plants consisted of ferns, tree ferns and angiosperms.
 Around 73 million years ago, the seaway began to expand, transgressing into areas formerly above sea level and drowning the Dinosaur Park ecosystem.
 This transgression, called the Bearpaw Sea, is recorded by the marine sediments of the massive Bearpaw Shale.